leadr-msu/kepler-gl/index.md

 ## Category Map
 If your dataset has multiple identifiable categorical options, you can have Kepler visualize your map by these categories.
 Because filters apply to all layers of a dataset, the same dataset will need to be uploaded multiple times to add different filters to certain categories.
-1. Return to the "Layers Settings" icon and select "add data."
+1. Return to the "Layers" menu and select "add data."
 Upload a second copy of the original dataset that you are using.

 **N.B.:** Each dataset is assigned a color.
 Every layer that uses that dataset is identified by the same color.